easedup/acv9/curriculum/arts-dance/years-7-and-8.md

 ## Achievement Standards {#achievement-standards}

 By the end of Year 8, students analyse how the elements of dance, choreographic devices and/or production elements are manipulated in dance they create and/or experience.
 They evaluate the ways that dance works and/or performances in a range of styles and/or from across cultures, times, places and/or other contexts communicate ideas, perspectives and/or meaning.
-They describe respectful approaches to creating, performing and/or responding to dance.

-Students manipulate the elements of dance and choreographic devices to choreograph dance that communicate ideas, perspectives and/or meanings.
+They describe respectful approaches to creating, performing and/or responding to dance.Students manipulate the elements of dance and choreographic devices to choreograph dance that communicate ideas, perspectives and/or meanings.
 They demonstrate safe dance practice when choreographing and performing dance.
 They employ technical and expressive skills and, as appropriate, genre- or style-specific techniques when performing dances for audiences.